-Forget your red sauce pasta and pizza, although don’t panic, of course, we have them too!
-Learn to eat like a northern Italian with the 12 foods that you should try in Milan.
+Forget your red sauce pasta and pizza, but don’t panic since they’re found here too!
+But learn to eat like a northern Italian with the 10 foods that you should try in Milan.
 Andiamo a mangiare!

 Traditionally accompanied by the saffron risotto above or equally delicious served with polenta (or even, sacrilegiously, mashed potato) ossobuco is a classic Milanese staple.
 Oss büs is a local dialect for the delicious marrowbone that is a part of this dish.

 It’s a piece of veal shank or hock, cooked slowly so the meat falls off the bone and melts in the mouth.
 You’ll find many variations on the recipe but traditionally there are no tomatoes in the sauce (they don’t grow in Northern Italy!)
 You can find it at all the typical restaurants in the city, but we like its slightly lighter interpretation at Ratanà.

 There are some quirky legends associated with this most famous of Milanese cakes.
 From Ludovico Sforza’s servant Toni improbably ruining dessert (hence Pan di Toni, Tony’s bread) to a mysterious nun who created a sweet treat for her religious sisters.